arjun44044/TechResources/Hosting.md

 ##### 3. **IAM Policies (Permissions)**

 > Policies define **what actions are allowed or denied** on  **which resources** .
+>
+> A policy is an object in AWS that defines permissions.

 * Written in **JSON**
 * Attached to: